English adventures

 The reason Oxford has a bridge is simply because Cambridge has one!

-* Bodleiana Library - quad 1602
+* Bodleiana Library - built in 1602

-13million books
+There are 13million books total.

 * All Souls College - most prestigious one